 Because of how trends can be tracked and virtually follow you into the next week, maximizing your profits means relying on a network of friends, family, or the kindness of strangers online.
 If you know a few others playing the game, you can help each other make it big by communicating turnip prices and trends and selling your wares on whoever’s island is likely to pay out the most.

 When trading online with strangers, things get a little more complicated.
 Networks like the countless Animal Crossing Discord channels out there are incredibly busy right now.
 People are at each other’s throats when it comes to trading turnips.
 You’ll have a far easier time tracking down someone’s large spike here, but a very tough time climbing over the crowd to get in and out before the host shuts their gates.
-Worse yet, these types of players are usually looking for something in return these days, so you might be charged what’s basically a commission fee to sell your goods on a stranger’s island.
+Even if you’re able to get onto an island to sell, you might find yourself paying a hefty commission fee for the privilege, since players aren’t in it just for the fun of the game anymore.

 In a best-case scenario, you can buy a bag full of turnips for 360,000 Bells on Sunday and sell them at 660 Bells a few days later for 2,460,000, earning yourself a taste profit of around 2 million for doing next to nothing.
-That repeats for each and every full inventory you can buy up at the start of the week.
+You can buy a full inventory every week and then upsell it like that for as long as you’re able to stock the goods.

 If you don’t have the cash to make that kind of dough in one week, you can still play the stalk market to reach these lofty heights.
-Again, profit is profit, and if you put what you earn back into the market, you’ll soon have enough to see it grow like the veggies we trade to make it happen.
+The more you invest, the more you’ll be able to earn, so it can be worth the risk of playing for the potential payoff.

 - How to spot fake art in Animal Crossing: New Horizons